Connect with others who understand.

 Amyloid Light-Chain Amyloidosis

-The bone marrow (the spongy tissue found in the center of the bones) contains cells known as plasma cells.
+The bone marrow is the spongy tissue in the center of the bones.
+It contains cells called plasma cells.
 These cells produce proteins called antibodies, which help defend the body against foreign or harmful substances.

 • Heart